leomissing/VocalShift/designdoc/designdoc.md

 ## 2. Methodology
 ### 2.1.
 Problem statement
+The task of extracting vocals from a song and converting it into another vocal voice while maintaining pitch and intonation.

 ### 2.2.
 Block diagram of the solution

 ### 2.3.
 Stages of solving the problem
+#### 2.3.1.
+Choosing metrics

+#### 2.3.2.
+Object and target
+Object is a song with the original vocal track.

+Target variable is a song with a vocal track replaced by different artist

+#### 2.3.3.
+Data

+#### 2.3.4.
+Data preparation

 ## 4. Realization